escobar022/okta-cic-201-workshop/content/50_Customize Login Flow/_index.en.md

 1. Navigate to your application, **logout** and login again.
 2. You will be asked to enter your organization's name.
 Enter `org1` and click on **Continue**.
     - The login will automatically redirect you to your Identity Provider (aka Okta if you follow the lab), where you can sign in with your user's credentials.
-3. After successful login, click on your Profile on the top left right corner and click on **Profile**.
+3. After successful login, click on your Profile on the top left right corner and click on **Debug**.
 4. You will notice, that the displayed JSON has two new parameters in the beginning for "license" and "organization".

 ```js #10